-Since July 2009 Dr Flynn has been the Chair of the Board of Directors of Eastern Health, one of Melbourne’s largest public health services and in June 2012 she was appointed as Chair of the Personally Controlled Electronic Health Record Independent Advisory Council.
+Since July 2009 Dr Flynn has been the Chair of the Board of Directors of Eastern Health, one of Melbourne’s largest public health services.
+From 2012 to 2014 she was Chair of the Personally Controlled Electronic Health Record Independent Advisory Council.

 Professor Belinda Bennett